panaversity/learn-agentic-ai/certification.md

 # Panaversity Certified Agentic and Physical AI Engineer

 The certification consists of four levels.
+Level 1 exams will only be offered online, on schedule, and proctored.
+Level 2 exams will be offered manually and you can schedule by sending message to Zia Khan on Whatsapp at 92-300-826-3374.
 Our Faculty and Product Developers must pass all exams of Level 2.

 ## Level 1 (Beginner)

 ### Fundamentals of Modern AI Python Level 1 (Beginner) Quiz

-Under Development
+Panaversity Exam Board is currently developing this exam

 **Covers**: